-Last month, Deborah Law wrote about buying landed properties and the restrictions that apply to foreigners.
+Last month, Deborah Law wrote about buying landed properties and the restrictions that apply to foreigners living in Singapore.
 This month, she outlines the purchasing process itself.

 The first step is to make sure your finances are in order.
 Speak to a financial advisor, decide how much you want to invest, and obtain basic approval for a mortgage from a bank.
 Government regulations set the maximum Loan to Value (LTV) at 80 percent, so you need to come up with the remaining 20 percent.
 Be aware of all the costs.